2024 annual impact

 A Journey of Renewal

 The GardenWorks Project is excited to announce the selection of Teri Wood as the organization’s new executive director.
 Teri follows previous Executive Director, Jeannie Iseman, who served as the organization’s leader for the last six years.
 Teri Wood brings over 20 years of experience in community engagement, fundraising, event planning, and volunteer management.
-She has [...]
+She has served as a community relations coordinator, communications director, and most recently a community outreach coordinator all within the field of public education.
+She holds a bachelor’s degree in Journalism from Marquette University.
+“After a thorough search process, the board is pleased to announce this appointment,” [...]

 Little to Large Ecosystems at Educare West DuPage